apigee-labs/rapier/README.md

 Since the Rapier specification language is not yet widely known and adopted, we provide a tool that will generate an Open API Specification (OAS - formerly known as Swagger) document from a Rapier specification.
-The generated OAS documents spell out the conventions used by Rapier in a way that is familiar to many, and allows you to learn the precise details of the HTTP messages implied by a Rapier specification, HTTP specifications and additional conventions.
+The generated OAS documents spell out the conventions used by Rapier in a way that is familiar to many, and allows you to learn the precise details of the HTTP messages implied by a Rapier specification, the HTTP specifications and our additional conventions.
 Generating OAS documents is also useful for integrating with tools that are OAS-based, or for communicating with people who know OAS but not Rapier.